 Which children does Gildredge House provide for?

 Gildredge House is an all-through Free School and we admit students from age 4 to 19.
 We are an inclusive school.
 This means we provide for children with all types of special educational needs.
-If you want a place for a child who has a statement or Education Health and Care plan, contact your Assessment and Planning Officer at East Sussex County Council.
+If you want a place for a child who has an Education Health and Care plan, contact your Assessment and Planning Officer at East Sussex County Council.
 If you want a place for any other child with special educational needs, you should apply as normal and your application will be considered in the same way as applications from children without special educational needs.

 - East Sussex Admissions